-All modifications affecting the brake system (direct or indirect) must still ensure the brake system continues to meet the applicable requirements of the Land Transport Rule: Heavy Vehicle Brakes 2006 (HVBR).
+All alterations and modifications to a heavy vehicle where the brake system or any components of the brake system may be affected must meet the requirements of the Land Transport Rule: Heavy Vehicle Brakes 2006 (HVBR).

-All heavy vehicle brake modifications (direct or indirect), except those specifically provided for in the HVBR, must be certified by a heavy vehicle specialist certifier (HVSC) with the brake (HVEK) category.
-No other category of HVSC can certify heavy vehicle brakes.
+All heavy vehicle brake changes or modifications, except those specifically exempted from the requirements contained in the HVBR, must be certified by a heavy vehicle specialist certifier (HVSC) with the HVEK category, no other category of HVSC can certify heavy vehicle brakes.

-When a modification (direct or indirect) requires brake certification, the lead HVSC for a project must ensure that brake certification is carried out and that an HVEK LT400 is issued prior to HVSC certification for the finished project.
-The responsibility for obtaining brake certification cannot be delegated to another certifier or the vehicle owner or any other entity.
+Where any brake certification is required, the lead HVSC for a project must ensure that brake certification is carried out and that an HVEK LT400 is issued prior to HVSC certification for the finished project.
+The responsibility for obtaining brake certification cannot be delegated to the vehicle owner or an inspection organisation or any other entity.